dalbeck/wp-plugin-safety-check/README.md

 ![Plugin Action Log](screenshots/screenshot-plugin-action-log-multi.png)
 ## Optimizations

 All scripts are programmed to only load on the `plugins.php` and `/wp-admin/plugins.php?page=plugin-action-log` screens within WP Admin Dashboard.
 The database table created for the plugin is indexed, and all queries will only execute when necessary between these two URLs.
+On plugin deletion, all data created by the plugin will be removed from the database.

 ## Support